-We revised all SLOs and assessment plan in Summer 2022 in response to the feedback we received in Spring 2022.
-We essentially trialed the plan by completing our entire rubric for SLO1-5 this year (we did not offer ASTD 5900, where SLO6 is assessed, in AY21-22) and discussed it to see if the process and rubric is a functional starting point for our new procedures.
+We revised all SLOs and assessment our plan in Summer 2022 in response to the feedback we received in Spring 2022.
+We essentially trialed the plan by completing our entire rubric in 2022.
+Now, in 2023, we are beginning our assessment cycle by assessing SLO1, above.